r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Inshun:**

-You there, young {(M) man /(F) lady}!
+You there, young [♂ man /♀ lady]!
 Make sure you keep careful track of which of us defeats more spirits!

 **--BATTLE--**